anilkumarhp/learning-git-repo/README.md

 # Example Repository
-This repository is just for learning purpose.
+Hello fellows, this repository is just for learning purpose.

+An index file is added.